boardspace.net

 Gate

-A gate formation is when two tiles are separated by the width of one side of a tile, which is easy to recognise as two points of tiles separated by a small gap.
+A gate formation is when two tiles are separated by the width of one side of a tile, which is easy to recognize as two points of tiles separated by a small gap.
 The gate gap is too small for any piece to slide through, including beetles.
 Also, two beetles on top of the hive can form a gate which prevents other beetles from moving up or down through it.
 Of course, the beetle which cannot move directly through the gate can move on top of one of the pieces which forms the gate.

 door formation